ATsykalov/TetrisBlitz/replit.md

 ## Overview

-A classic Tetris game implementation built with Python and Pygame.
-The game features user authentication, score tracking, and persistent data storage.
-Players can log in with usernames, play Tetris with standard piece mechanics, and have their high scores and game statistics saved across sessions.
+A complete classic Tetris game implementation built with Python and Pygame, featuring Modern Classic design, smooth animations, and user authentication system.
+The game combines retro 80s aesthetics with contemporary smooth animations and a light color scheme.
+Players can log in with usernames, enjoy fluid gameplay with animated piece movement and line clearing effects, and have their high scores and statistics saved across sessions.

 ## User Preferences